Noutaja/scuffed-frontend/README.md

 ## Introduction

 This project uses React and Redux (among other things) to provide a web store frontend\
-with https://noutaja-scuffed-webstore.azurewebsites.net/ serving as the backend It is still a work in progress.
+with https://noutaja-scuffed-webstore.azurewebsites.net/ serving as the backend.
+It is still a work in progress.

 ## Table of contents